Data Protection and the Coronavirus

-Under the Data Protection Act you have a right to access your records, however there are legal restrictions on some types of information.
+Under the General Data Protection Regulation you have a right to access your records, however there are legal restrictions on some types of information.

 The form can be printed blank for you to complete by hand and sign, or you can save a copy to your computer, which allows you to fill in your details electronically and print a copy to sign.

 You need to provide two forms of identification, one which confirms your identity and one which confirms your current address.
 Please send only photocopy documents, do not send originals as these can be lost in transit.

 Acceptable confirmation of identity includes: